Daniel Suero Alonso: Career

 After completing his studies, he worked as a private banker at Banco Mediolanum in Seville.
 In January 2013, Alonso co-founded Nuevo Sol, a company that integrated energy-saving with financial products such as savings or leasing.
 He was the CEO of Nuevo Sol until June 2015.

 In January 2013, he also co-founded and became CFO of LEQ (Light Environment Quality) company with operations in Spain, Germany and China.

 From December 2013 to January 2016 Alonso was a trader in London.
 In early 2018 he co-founded Sunday platform.

 In 2014, he published his first book, ¿Cómo invertir tu dinero? ("How to invest your own money?")

+In 2026, Suero Alonso published his second book, "El manual del asesor digital" (The Digital Advisor's Manual), which explores the impact of digitalization and artificial intelligence on the financial advisory sector.
+Around the same period, he assumed the role of president and CEO of SafeBrok, expanding the company's operations across Europe and Mexico.